 Check out how You Are Here… Now What? our signature program for students can bring humanity out of the communication dark ages, and into the new ever changing world.

-The 21st Century Education Foundation of Anne Arundel County, Maryland named Outfluence, LLC as a Business Partner of the Year for 2017.
+The 21st Century Education Foundation of Anne Arundel County, Maryland named Outfluence, LLC as a Business Partner of the Year at South River High School for 2017.
 Kay Betz, Co-Founder and President of Outfluence, received the award during the annual Superintendent's Breakfast.

 90% of communication occurs silently.